 On afternoons during the show, Pawnee appeared for a few hours to greet visitors at the Pawnee Bill Ranch.
 Pawnee followed Alyce around like a large dog and enjoyed having his nose rubbed.
 The calf drew visitors like a magnet, posing for photos with toddlers and senior citizens.
 He occasionally tried to eat fringe on performers’ outfits, perhaps thinking it was grass.

 Does Pawnee have a future in the Wild West Show?

 Bison are not social animals, Webb said, and are more aggressive than cattle.
 If Pawnee grows up aggressive, he will be back in the herd at the ranch.

 For now, he is a bottle calf at the Webb’s rural home, with occasional public appearances.

 The Pawnee Bill Ranch and Museum is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.